ovsidee/Laundry-Management-System/README.md

 The **Laundry Management System** is a lightweight RESTful API built with ASP.NET Core and Entity Framework Core.
 It is designed to manage **customers**, **their purchase history**, and **washing machine inventory** in a structured, consistent, and easily extendable way.

-The system enables you to register new machines with their available programs, record customers’ washing service purchases, and query historical data for analytics or reporting purposes.

 ---

 ## Table of Contents